 I returned to the spot on February 22, 2023 only to discover the giant log had moved.

-Like many scenes from the Pilot Episode, the scripted version appears different than the broadcast version.
-The scene begins with Giovanna (not Josie) sees Pete drive away from the Blue Pine Lodge in his pick-up truck.
+Like many scenes from the Pilot episode, the scripted version appears different than the broadcast version.
+The scene begins with Giovanna (not Josie) seeing Pete drive away from the Blue Pine Lodge in his pick-up truck.

 INT.
 BLUE PINE LODGE MASTER BEDROOM – DAWN.